supercoderz/supercoderz.github.io/_posts/2012-06-18-building-your-own-mock-objects-with-proxy-pattern-in-java.md

 Proxies can be created using many libraries, but we will not get into that - instead we will see how easy it is to create a proxy of any class in simple Java.
 <h2>Proxy and InvocationHandler</h2>
-The <a class="zem_slink" title="Proxy pattern" href="http://en.wikipedia.org/wiki/Proxy_pattern" rel="wikipedia" target="_blank">Proxy class</a> in <a class="zem_slink" title="Java Development Kit" href="https://jdk6.dev.java.net/" rel="homepage" target="_blank">Java SDK</a> provides the mechanism to create a proxy instance of any interface - it has a newProxyInstance method which takes a <a class="zem_slink" title="Java Classloader" href="http://en.wikipedia.org/wiki/Java_Classloader" rel="wikipedia" target="_blank">class loader</a>, a set of interfaces and a invocation handler to create a proxy.
+The <a  title="Proxy pattern" href="http://en.wikipedia.org/wiki/Proxy_pattern" rel="wikipedia" target="_blank">Proxy class</a> in <a  title="Java Development Kit" href="https://jdk6.dev.java.net/" rel="homepage" target="_blank">Java SDK</a> provides the mechanism to create a proxy instance of any interface - it has a newProxyInstance method which takes a <a  title="Java Classloader" href="http://en.wikipedia.org/wiki/Java_Classloader" rel="wikipedia" target="_blank">class loader</a>, a set of interfaces and a invocation handler to create a proxy.
 The invocation handler is an object to which all the method calls on the proxy are delegated to.

 The InvocationHandler interface has a single method called invoke which gets called with the proxy object, the method to be called and the arguments.
 This method is supposed to return a value compatible with the method being invoked - if it returns anything else then an exception will be thrown.